 - Provides a diversity of learning modalities and styles

-By speaking at the Pre-Conference Workshop for the CSUN Assistive Technology Conference, presenters will receive the following:
+By presenting a Pre-Conference Workshop for the CSUN Assistive Technology Conference, presenters will receive the following:

 - Complimentary conference registration for all pre-determined presenters only (no substitutions).

 Presenter Terms & Conditions

 Presenters will be expected to adhere to the following rules and guidelines if selected:

 - Presenters are expected to present the workshop as described and outlined in the proposal; unless otherwise determined by the Center on Disabilities.